mujocolab/mjlab/docs/source/references/faq.rst

    - Use ``--gpu-ids 0 1`` (or ``--gpu-ids all``) when running the ``train`` command.
-   - See the :doc:`distributed_training` for configuration details and examples.
+   - See the :doc:`../features/distributed_training` for configuration details and examples.

 Training & Debugging
 --------------------